MicrosoftDocs/sdk-api/sdk-api-src/content/directml/ne-directml-dml_convolution_mode.md

 ### -field DML_CONVOLUTION_MODE_CROSS_CORRELATION

 Specifies the cross-correlation mode.
-If in doubt, use this mode — it is appropriate for the vast majority of machine learning (ML) model inference.
+If in doubt, use this mode&mdash;it is appropriate for the vast majority of machine learning (ML) model inference.
 When used along with [DML_CONVOLUTION_DIRECTION_BACKWARD](/windows/win32/api/directml/ne-directml-dml_convolution_direction), this flips the filter along the height and width axes.

 ## -see-also